enonic/lib-static/README.md

 const libStatic = require('lib/enonic/static');

 const options = { ...some options, or not... }
-const getStatic = libStatic.static('my-resources', options);
+const getStatic = libStatic.static('my-resources', options);     // <-- equivalent with 'root' attribute: libStatic.static({root: 'my-resources', ... other options etc... });

 exports.get = (request) => {
     return getStatic(request);
 };
 ```

-The path to the actual asset is determined by the URL path (in the `request` object).
+The path to the actual asset is determined by the URL path (`request.path`).
 This relative to the access URL of the controller itself.

+NOTE: It's recommended to use `.static` in an XP [service controller](https://developer.enonic.com/docs/xp/stable/runtime/engines/http-service).
+Here, routing is included, the endpoint's rootpath is already in `request.contextPath`, and relative asset path is automatically determined.
+However, if you use `.static` in a non-service controller, you must supply the endpoint's rootpath in options, as `contextPathOverride`!

+For example, if _getAnyStatic.es6_ is accessed with a [controller mapping](https://developer.enonic.com/docs/xp/stable/cms/mappings) at `https://someDomain.com/resources/public`, then that's an endpoint with the rootpath `resources/public`.
+Since this is not a service, we add the contextPathOverride option:

+`const getStatic = libStatic.static('my-resources', {contextPathOverride: 'resources/public'});`

-In this example, _getAnyStatic.es6_ is accessed at `https://someDomain.com/resources/public`.
-That means the URL `https://someDomain.com/resources/public/subfolder/target-resource.xml` will return the static resource _/my-resources/subfolder/target-resource.xml_ from the JAR (a.k.a. _build/resources/main/my-resources/subfolder/target-resource.xml_ in dev mode).
+Now the URL `https://someDomain.com/resources/public/subfolder/target-resource.xml` will return the static resource _/my-resources/subfolder/target-resource.xml_ from the JAR (a.k.a. _build/resources/main/my-resources/subfolder/target-resource.xml_ in dev mode).

 Same example as above, but simplified and without options:
 ```